What was your history in cycling before the Transcontinental?

-What did you learn from your first Transcontinental race experience?
+What did you learn from your first Transcontinental Race experience?

 My first experience of the race was learning just how much of a challenge it was – both mentally and physically – and I think I became a lot stronger as a result of that.
-I learnt to how to be independent and self-sufficient on the bike, and how to be flexible to different situations.
+I learnt how to be independent and self-sufficient on the bike, and how to be flexible to different situations.
 Oh, I also learned how much of a mistake it was to do the adventure without a sleeping bag!

 How have you prepared for this year’s race?

 The feeling upon finishing last year’s race was so great that shortly after it, I decided I would take part in TCRNo5.
 Since I made that decision I have been spending a lot of time in the saddle, and I’ll continue doing that until the race.
 When I go out riding, I usually do long distances of at least 100km, but I also support my training on the bike with swimming.

 What set up will you be riding in 2017?

 I’ll be using a Kinesis 4S Disc frame.
 As for packs, I’ll be using Apidura’s Expedition Saddle Pack (9L), Expedition Compact Frame Pack (4.5L), Backcountry Top Tube Pack (1L) and two Food Pouches (1.2L).
 I’ll be wearing PedalEd kit, and I’ll also make sure I pack a sleeping back this time!